PayString/paystring/readme.md

 PayID is built on the most successful decentralized network in history: the web.
 PayID is fully peer-to-peer with no central counterparty.
 Anyone can set up their own personal PayID server so they have no counterparty risk.

 ### Protocol abstraction
 PayID fully abstracts away underlying payment rail details from end users.
 A user only needs to keep track of a single PayID rather than a complex address for each network.
 Service operators can manage the underlying addresses behind the scenes according to their own security and privacy best practices without requiring the end user to take any action.

 ## Extensions and Travel Rule compliance

 PayID is a highly extensible and flexible open standard.
 Of relevance for many crypto services, PayID can be extended to provide a simple solution for [Travel Rule](https://www.fatf-gafi.org/media/fatf/documents/recommendations/RBA-VA-VASPs.pdf) compliance.
 Financial institutions can communicate regulatory requirements and the corresponding necessary data using PayID's standard REST API.

-PayID improves the user experience of sending cryptocurrency payments, and it also provides a platform for present day features like Travel Rule compliance and future features like subscriptions and pull payments.
-To accelerate mainstream cryptocurrency adoption, we must build on top of systems like PayID that integrate well with traditional financial infrastructure.
+PayID improves the user experience of sending cryptocurrency payments, and it also provides a platform for present-day features like Travel Rule compliance and future features like subscriptions and pull payments.
+To achieve mainstream cryptocurrency adoption, we must build on top of PayID and other systems that integrate well with traditional financial infrastructure.

 PayID provides an abstraction layer so that users can send payments to human-readable addresses while virtual asset service providers (VASPs) can meet the necessary compliance requirements in the background.